davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

 </tbody>
 </table>

-and all these definitions are captured in mixins within `typographical-hierarchy`.
+All these definitions are captured in mixins within `typographical-hierarchy`.
 For example, for the two labels, we abstract out the common aspects:
 ```scss
  // All typographical style mixin names include 'typeg' for clarity
  // when viewed out of context.